Coen brothers: 1990s

 Miller's Crossing (1990) is a gangster film inspired by Dashiell Hammett's Red Harvest (1929) and The Glass Key (1931).
 It stars Gabriel Byrne as Irish mobster Tom Reagan and features Albert Finney, Marcia Gay Harden, Steve Buscemi, Jon Polito and John Turturro.
 The film was released almost simultaneously with Goodfellas and was not a commercial success, but received positive reviews.
 Christopher Orr calls it "a distillation of all the tropes and themes and moods of the classic gangster film."
 It was the Coens' first collaboration with production designer Dennis Gassner.

 While puzzling over the plot of Miller's Crossing, the brothers wrote Barton Fink (1991) in a matter of weeks.
-Set in 1941, it follows a New York playwright, the eponymous Fink (Turturro), who moves to Los Angeles to write a B-picture for a venal movie mogul (Michael Lerner).
+Set in 1941, it follows Fink (Turturro), a New York playwright who moves to Los Angeles to write a B-picture for a venal movie mogul (Michael Lerner).
+He checks into a strange hotel occupied by Charlie (Goodman) and tended by Chet (Buscemi).
 Fink is modeled on playwright Clifford Odets, and the character W.P.
 Mayhew (John Mahoney) is based on William Faulkner.
 Barton Fink was a critical success, earning Oscar nominations and winning Best Director, Best Actor and Palme d'Or at the 1991 Cannes Film Festival.
 It was their first film with cinematographer Roger Deakins, a key collaborator for the next 25 years.

 The Hudsucker Proxy (1994) is an homage to the screwball comedies of Frank Capra and Howard Hawks.
 Co-written with Raimi, the film follows a mailroom clerk (Tim Robbins) who is promoted to president of the Hudsucker Corporation by a cynical director (Paul Newman) in a scheme to devalue the company's stock; a fast-talking newspaperwoman (Jennifer Jason Leigh) tries to scoop the story.
 Critics praised the production design but criticized the tone.
 It was a box office bomb ($30 million budget, $3 million gross in the US).